 If you have data around the point where you want it, that’s interpolation.
 If you want to project beyond where you have data, such as in forecasting, that’s extrapolation.
 Interpolation and extrapolation can be very simple.
 For example, if you just have data at two points and want to fill in the value at a third point, you could use this online calculator.

 But things can quickly get more complicated.
 Maybe you have geographical data, and you’re trying to fit a surface and not just a curve.
 Maybe your data are so far spread that you can’t ignore that the earth is round.
 Or maybe you have data in three or more dimensions.

 Maybe you want your interpolation to have certain nice properties, and so you want to use cubic splines, Bézier curves, Chebyshev polynomials, etc. Or maybe you have a list of constraints you have to satisfy while you’re doing your interpolation.

 You’d probably like to know not just how to fill in missing values but also to have some idea how accurate the filled in value is.
 Then you’re going beyond interpolation and extrapolation per se and getting into statistical regression.

-If you’d like help with an interpolation or extrapolation problem, I can help.
-And if you decide that you really have a statistical problem, I can help with that too.
+If you’d like help with an interpolation or extrapolation problem, we can help.
+And if you decide that you really have a statistical problem, we can help with that too.
 Please call or email to discuss your project.